-"When I was kid, my maternal grandmother (Nānī), who died just a few years before the Diamond Jubilee of Imām Sultān Muhammad Shāh [d.
-1957], told us that Imām Hassan 'Alī Shāh Dātār (roughly, it means giver], who was the father of Imām Āqā 'Alī Shah [d.
+"When I was kid, my maternal grandmother (Nānī), who died just a few years before the Diamond Jubilee of Imām Sultān Muḥammad Shāh [d.
+1957], told us that Imām Ḥassan 'Alī Shāh Dātār (roughly, it means giver], who was the father of Imām Āqā 'Alī Shah [d.
 1884], came from Iran to India [presumably Sindh] about 100 years ago.
 Soon after his arrival he came to this place.
 Do you know why?
 [I replied: kindly tell me].
 He wanted to visit the graves of his Murīds [disciples or followers], who had died while protecting him in a battle which took place in Jhirk.
 Do you know what people say?
 They will tell you that Mā Bāp [referring to Aga Khan I] came there because he liked the atmosphere of the lake [Darīā].
 Why would he come for the sake of the atmosphere only?
 The real reason is not this.
 You know that this is a lake in which there are numerous sea creatures.
-They wanted to give their Dasond24.
+They wanted to give their Dasond23.
 Therefore, he came and collected the dues.
-The head of the sea creatures is a three-headed python with one diamond on each of its head..."25 with his parents.
-He narrated to me the greatest number of mythical stories and events about Amīr Pīr.
-Fluent both in Urdu and Sindhi, he often remained bilingual in our conversations.
-During the later years of his life, he lived in the Garden East neighborhood of Karachi.
+The head of the sea creatures is a three-headed python with one diamond on each of its head..."24 some sort of (Hindu)25 mythology or influenced by local Sindhi folklore26.
+However, I argue that the importance of such accounts is much more than that.
+Such oral accounts might be extremely useful in providing us with minute historical details, which could otherwise possibly go unnoticed by scholarswho largely prefer to rely on written sources or regard such oral accounts as mere mythical folklore.27 To put it in other words, these oral accounts have allowed me to gather new insights on the subject-insights which cannot be gathered through archival work on written records.
+Thus, the oral accounts constitute an important source of information for scholars studying the origin and development of the Ismāʿīlī tradition in Sindh (and beyond).28 In contrast to Abdul's account, a much more non-mythical account of Shāh Jā Qadam was narrated to me by late Manjī Vallū Dāmjī29, who died around eight years ago.
+While talking about the history of Shāh Jā Qadam, Dāmjī related that:

 The account provided by 'Abdul indicates the date of arrival of Aga Khan I to Sindh and subsequently to the very site of Amīr Pīr.
 The nature of the account's content is particularly interesting to observe.
-A surface reading of the account might lead a reader to conclude that the content is either rooted is some sort of (Hindu)26 mythology or influenced by local Sindhi
+A surface reading of the account might lead a reader to conclude that the content is either rooted is